vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 ##### Collections

->ℹ You must use the **Collections Beta** solution to be able to associate collections to organizations using **B2B Organizations**.
+> ℹ️ You must use the **Collections Beta** solution to be able to associate collections to organizations using **B2B Organizations**.
 Read our article on [Creating Collections Beta](https://help.vtex.com/tutorial/creating-collections-beta--yJBHqNMViOAnnnq4fyOye) for more information.

 This section allows you to manage the [product collections](https://help.vtex.com/tutorial/creating-collections-beta--yJBHqNMViOAnnnq4fyOye) assigned to the organization.
 Your selections define the assortment of products the organization users will see in the storefront.